The family tree of flowering plants

 The classification is not based on isolated key characters but rather on a hypothesis of evolutionary relationships (substantially based on DNA comparisons).
 Closely related plants often resemble each other, but plant groups that have secondarily lost a characteristic can still belong within a larger group where that characteristic is typically present.
 For example, the selleri group (Apiaceae) has free petals even though it belongs within the asterids which typically have fused petals, and the carnation group (Carophyllaceae) lack betalain pigments even though they belong within the Caryophyllales which usually have them.

 Mats Lindegren designed the family tree bed.
-The shape of the tree and leaves is modelled on a lime (linden), honouring Carl Linnaeus whose surname (devised by Carl’s father) derives from ”lind”, Swedish for lime tree.
+The shape of the tree and leaves is modelled on a lime (linden) tree, honouring Carl Linnaeus whose surname (devised by Carl’s father) derives from ”lind”, Swedish for lime tree.
 In the 18th century, Linnaeus was the first botanist to propose a natural classification for the plant kingdom: ORDINES NATURALIS.

 The four mosaics illustrating different characteristics that have arisen during the evolution of plants were created by the artist Liv Saetre Valeri.